brycie-boy/The_Cosmos/The New Inquisition Irrational Rationalism and the Citadel of Science Chapter 1. Models, Metaphors, and Idols.md

 - Highlight(pink) - Page 28 · Location 477
 Fuller, from 1928 on, always wrote and said "Universe" instead of "the" Universe.
 When questioned about this, he would explain that it is consistent with modern scientific models to regard Universe as process and “the" implies medieval notions of stasis and thing-ification.

-___

 - Highlight(pink) - Page 29 · Location 485
 In terms of one kind of sociological model, a common event in any large city can be described as follows: A group of people agree to meet at a certain hour on a certain day to make noise.
 Other people arrange to be there, to listen to the noise.
 The meeting happens as scheduled, the noise continues for over an hour, and everybody exhibits behavior indicating that the ritual was satisfactory to them.
 According to another type of sociological model, favored by phenomenologists and ethnomethodologists, we need to know that the noise was called Symphony No. 9 in D by Beethoven before we can begin to understand what has happened, which is that in the emic reality or existential reality of these people something has occurred which contains meaning, beauty, grandeur and affirmation of life.

-___

-- Highlight(pink) - Page 30 · Location 504
-It begins to seem that no one "reality-tunnel" is adequate for the description of all human experience, although some reality-tunnels are better for some purposes than others are.

 ___